Events Calendar

 Exact location given to registered participants, Manchester, TN, 37355 Map

-Members Only Free Event Group Tour Nature Walk/Hike Lots of Physical Activity
+Members Only Family-Friendly Registration Required Free Event Group Tour Nature Walk/Hike Lots of Physical Activity

 Join us on a hike led by Dennis Horn, TNPS Charter member/Author/Naturalist and botanical guru.
 He will be our hike guide and lead us through middle Tennessee's Barrens ecosystem for grassland species at the Arnold Engineering Development Center and at May Prairie.
 Dennis is co-author of “Wildflowers of Tennessee,” and you can bring your copy for an autograph or purchase an updated edition at the hike.